 Players who actively jump into Call of Duty: Warzone have likely encountered a server queue bug where they’re stuck waiting for a new Warzone match to drop.
-The queue bug is notorious at preventing teams from returning to the battle royale game.
-For those who have played many online games, waiting for a match queue is pretty common.
+The queue bug is notorious for preventing teams from returning to the battle royale game.
+Unfortunately, waiting for a match queue is pretty common for those who have played many online games.
 If you’ve been waiting for more than a few minutes and don’t see any progress, there are a few things you can do to correct this issue.

 Call of Duty: Warzone live event